Lordosis Symptoms, Diagnosis and Treatment

 - Stiffness in the spine

-The first step is to observe and measure the curve of the spine.
-We may also recommend an x-ray or spinal MRI.
+The first step to diagnosing and providing lordosis treatment is to observe and measure the curve of the spine.
+Coastal Spine may also recommend an X-ray or spinal MRI.

 - Observation: In some cases, especially for children, we may want to check progress of spine growth every six months to determine if further treatment is necessary.